ArturoAlcorta/DnD-Map-Assistant/README.md

 Please keep the same naming scheme for all the maps used in the same session.

 When creating the maps, The best map designer for this tool is found in https://app.dungeonscrawl.com/.
 Remember, when cutting the map and downloading it as a png, cut an exact number of squares for the best experience.
+Any other tool which lets you download the map as an image and lets you cut the map to an exact number of squares is also usable.